v-harrishe/azure-docs/articles/azure-app-configuration/security-baseline.md

 ### IR-2: Preparation – setup incident notification

 **Guidance**: Set up security incident contact information in Azure Security Center.
-This contact information is used by Microsoft to contact you if the Microsoft Security Response Center (MSRC) discovers that your data has been accessed by an unlawful or unauthorized party.
+This contact information is used by Azure to contact you if the Microsoft Security Response Center (MSRC) discovers that your data has been accessed by an unlawful or unauthorized party.
 You also have options to customize incident alert and notification in different Azure services based on your incident response needs.

 - [How to set the Azure Security Center security contact](../security-center/security-center-provide-security-contact-details.md)